Banks and Financial Services

 As individuals and organisations rely on digital platforms for communication, financial transactions, and sensitive information storage, the vulnerabilities inherent in traditional authentication methods present a clear and present danger.
 It is important that we explore and adopt next-generation authentication technologies to keep fraud levels at a manageable level.

-GlobalData Patent Analytics have collected data on the rate of development for up and coming authentication methods – organised into emerging, developing, and maturing.
+GlobalData Patent Analytics have collected data on the rate of development for up-and-coming authentication methods, organised into emerging, developing, and maturing.
 In the emerging innovation stage, disruptive technologies such as byzantine fault-tolerant blockchain, secure multi-party computing, and decentralised identity frameworks are still in the early stages of application but show great potential.
 Accelerating innovation areas, including secure hash algorithms (SHA), zero-knowledge proofs, and private blockchains, have witnessed steady adoption.
 Meanwhile, well-established innovation areas like firmware security, multimedia signal encryption, silent network authentication, and biometric authentication are now maturing within the industry.

 Emerging Accelerating Maturing